-Whatever recreation activities you like, the Blind Foundation is here to support you.
+Whatever recreation activities you like, Blind Low Vision NZ is here to support you.
 From the sports enthusiast to the avid book reader to the social butterfly – we can help find something for you.

 You might tick off a personal goal or two while building up your confidence.
 You also get to meet like-minded people while you have fun or learn something new.